Fibonacci calculation at peak performance

 178502649656846143791255889261670949781

-, what the hell the same algorithm gives different result ?
+It seems everything is correct, for 100, but things are getting weird for 200.
+What the hell the same algorithm gives different result ?

 The answer is called overflow.
 Since Rust is working with limited size integers it overflows for big numbers.

 Why Elixir does not have this problem ?
 It is because Elixir integers are dynamically sized.
 It creates a little bit of overhead because you must do allocations to fit the integer, but it allows you to have an "infinite" integer.
-I recommend this read Learning Elixir: Understanding Numbers, in order to have better understanding of what Elixir is doing.
+I recommend this read Learning Elixir: Understanding Numbers, in order to have a better understanding of what Elixir is doing.

-then I wondered, What if I can make the same Elixir behaviour in Rust ?
+Then I wondered, What if I can make the same Elixir behaviour in Rust ?

-Thankfully, there are already super smart people in the Rust ecosystem that thought about
+Thankfully, there are already super smart people in the Rust ecosystem that thought about this problem, and I observed that there was already a crate for this num_bigint.

-, so this way you can have a translation layer with these kind of integers in Rust.
-Take a look the Encoder impl for BigInt, this is the translation layer for Rust BigInt
+Another thing, one of the guys who did rustler, thought about this problem and he integrated rustler with num_bigint, so this way you can have a translation layer with these kind of integers in Rust.
+Take a look the Encoder impl for BigInt, this is the translation layer for Rust BigInt to Elixir term which is an integer.

 Lets take a look to the implementation with BigInt